 French GCSE (Edexcel IGCSE)

 We follow the Edexcel Certificate, which is a linear course, finishing with final examinations.
 The topics are varied and we spend the entire course building structures little by little so that, by the end of Year 11, girls are able to communicate spontaneously in French.
 This means they are equipped to do their best in their examinations.
-It also equips them to spend time in France but in particular, it prepares them thoroughly for A-level study.
+It also equips them to spend time in France and prepares them thoroughly for A-Level study.

 The study of Modern Foreign Languages is really thriving at Sheffield Girls'.
-We're pleased to consistently achieve some of the best GCSE results in the school and GDST.
+We're pleased to consistently achieve some of the best GCSE results in the school and in the GDST network.

 - We offer trips to France at all key stages.
 In Key Stage 3, we run a 3-day trip for Year 8 girls to St Omer in Northern France.
-In Key Stages 4 and 5, we offer 5 days in Montpellier, staying with host families and attending language classes in the mornings.
+In Key Stage 4, at GCSE level, we offer 5 days in Montpellier, staying with host families and attending language classes in the mornings.
 This is an enriching and eye-opening experience!

 - The use of film is becoming increasingly prominent in our curriculum and we study films in every year group.
-This year we are running a Key Stage 3 French Film Club and also offering a Key Stage 4 and 5 French DVD lending library to help students further immerse themselves in the language.
+This year we are running a Key Stage 3 French Film Club and also offering a Key Stage 4 French DVD lending library to help students further immerse themselves in the language.

 - Our foreign language assistant helps to run clinics to support girls at all stages of their learning.